52,168 annual visits

 During the last glacial period, imagine a sheet of ice hundreds of feet high slowly creeping and gouging the earth.
 As the climate changed and glaciers began to melt, the retreating glaciers left behind depressions, ridges and deposits of soil that formed the rolling hills throughout the area.

 Scenic State Park protects the entire virgin pine shorelands of Coon and Sandwick Lakes, plus part of the Lake of the Isles, Tell Lake, Cedar Lake and Pine Lake.
 Coon and Sandwick lakes are the most popular places in the park and offer great fishing for walleyes, northerns, bass and panfish.
-The park is located in the Laurentian Mixed Forest landscape region abundant with aspen-birch, white and Norway pine, jack pine and mixed hardwoods.
+The park is located in the Laurentian Mixed Forest landscape region abundant with aspen-birch, white and red pine, jack pine and mixed hardwoods.